Van Vleuten solos to victory in Strade Bianche

 The first half of the race was punctuated by short-lived attacks that were quickly reeled in by the peloton, with the racing fast and furious on the dry roads and gravel.

 As the race entered the final 50km, a select group of 11 riders went clear, including Van Vleuten, Langvad, Niewiadoma, Marianne Vos (CCC-Liv), and Ashleigh Moolman-Pasio (CCC-Liv).
 Attacks and counter-attacks went in the following 15km but none stuck more than several seconds.
 Tayler Wiles (Trek-Segafredo), Elena Cecchini (Canyon-SRAM) and Karol-Ann Canuel (Boels-Dolmans) gained a small gap with 30km remaining, however, they too were quickly reeled in.

-The group behind were disorganized and united, and failed to launch a concerted chase, with Anna van der Breggen (Boels-Dolmans) doing the majority of the work.
+The group behind were disorganized and failed to launch a concerted chase, with Anna van der Breggen (Boels-Dolmans) doing the majority of the work.

 Van Vleuten’s gap had extended to 40 seconds as the climb to Piazza del Campo came into sight, by which point the victory was all but assured.
 She finished confidently, looking powerful all the way to the finish line.

 “I just waited for a good moment [to attack], there was only one teammate with me, only Lucy Kennedy, and it was really good for us to be there together but we were a bit outnumbered,” the winner said.
 “We were only two in a big group so we had to poker a bit, then I thought I had to put the hammer down on the uphill.”